R4ph-t/movie-context-provider-free-test/README.md

 > **\*At least one LLM API key is required** if you want to use the `get_recommendations` tool.
 All other features (search, watchlist, preferences, etc.) work without any LLM.

+> **Free tier note:** The provided Render blueprint is preconfigured so every service runs on free plans (the managed Postgres instance is free for the first 30 days).
+Free services spin down when idle, so the first request after a long pause may be slow or occasionally time out.
+Once instance is active, everything behaves normally.
+If you want production-like responsiveness, bump the services to Starter or Standard plans.

 Click **Apply** and Render will:
 - ✅ Provision a PostgreSQL database
 - ✅ Provision a Valkey cache (for performance)